 These rules are repealed on the same day that the Telecommunications (Customer Service Guarantee) Standard 2023 is repealed.

-Note 1: Section 5 of the Standard provides that the Standard is repealed at the end of the period of 36 months after its commencement.
+Note 1: Section 5 of the Standard provides that the Standard is repealed at the end of the day on 31 August 2029.

 Note 2: The Standard is registered on the Federal Register of Legislation and may be accessed free of charge at www.legislation.gov.au.